libffcv/ffcv/docs/writing_datasets.rst

 Beyond the examples used above, FFCV supports a variety of built-in fields that make it easy to directly convert most datasets.
 We review them below:

-- :class:`~ffcv.fields.RGBImageField`: Handles images including (optional) compression. and resizing.
+- :class:`~ffcv.fields.RGBImageField`: Handles images including (optional) compression and resizing.
 Pass in a PyTorch Tensor.
 - :class:`~ffcv.fields.IntField` and :class:`~ffcv.fields.FloatField`: Handle simple scalar fields.
   Pass in ``int`` or ``float``.